lfe/blog/src/_posts/2015-07-11-1720-towards-multi-methods-in-lfe.md

 The <a href="http://shop.oreilly.com/product/0636920029786.do">Clojure Cookbook</a>,
 by <a href="https://twitter.com/levanderhart">Luke VanderHart</a> and
 <a href="http://twitter.com/rkneufeld">Ryan Neufeld</a> covers some of these
-very nicely, and we'll explore some of those in this post with an eye torwards an implementation in LFE.
+very nicely, and we'll explore some of those in this post with an eye towards an implementation in LFE.

 In particular, we'll be looking at section 3.9 of the Cookbook, "Building